 The use, possession or co-possession of tobacco in any form by students on or near school property, on school transportation or on school-sponsored activities is expressly forbidden.
-"Use of tobacco" means to chew or maintain any substance containing tobacco, including smokeless tobacco, in the mouth to derive the effects of tobacco, as well as all uses of tobacco or tobacco substitutes, including cigarettes, cigars, pipe tobacco, chewing tobacco, snuff, or any other matter or substances that contain tobacco, in addition to papers used to roll cigarettes, clove cigarettes, "vapor devices," and other substitute forms of cigarettes, whether they contain nicotine or not, are also prohibited.
+"Use of tobacco" means to chew or maintain any substance containing tobacco, including smokeless tobacco, in the mouth to derive the effects of tobacco, as well as all uses of tobacco or tobacco substitutes, including cigarettes, cigars, pipe tobacco, chewing tobacco, snuff, or any other matter or substances that contain tobacco, in addition to papers used to roll cigarettes, clove cigarettes or other lighted smoking devices for burning tobacco.
+Smoking and/or possession of electronic cigarettes, "vapor devices," and other substitute forms of cigarettes, whether they contain nicotine or not, are also prohibited.
 Included in this prohibition are those students who assist, are present, or in any way participate in the violation of this rule.

-BOARD POLICY 5512 - USE OF TOBACCO
+Board Policy 5512 - USE OF TOBACCO